 In the early dry season, generally from April to May, you can join us for a ‘Kakadu Stone Country 4WD Day Tour‘ experience, as soon as Jim Jim Falls and/or Twin Falls become accessible by road, our itinerary changes.

 Our ‘Jim Jim Falls and Twin Falls‘ adventure is usually available from June to October/November, weather conditions permitting.

-New in 2014 are regular day tours to Jarrangbarnmi (Koolpin Gorge), every Monday and Thursday from June to September, weather conditions permitting.
+Between June and September we also offer regular day tours to Jarrangbarnmi (Koolpin Gorge), every Monday and Thursday, weather conditions permitting.

 To make a booking, simply click on the “BOOK NOW” button on the tours pages.
 It will take you to our secure live booking site.